FredrikM97/Artificial-Intelligence/Artificiell Intelligence/Notes/Lectures.md

 * Expand all k states and test their children states
 * Keep the k best children state
 * Repeat until goal state found

+# Lecture 5 (12/11-2019)
+## Logical agent
+* Search algorithms $\rightarrow$ meta programming
+* Something more logical needded were we can specify rules

+PEAS description (The wumpus world example):
+* Performance measure: +1000 gold, -1000 falling into pit/eaten by monster, -1 per action, -10 by using arrow
+* Environment: 4x4 grid
+* Actuators: Move, turn (right,left), grab shoot
+* Sensors

+Exploring the world (Example)
+* At start position: $x_{1,1} = (0,0,0,0,0)$, size dependant on PEAS description about the world
+* Checking $x_{1,1} = (1,0,0,1,0)$, breezee and smell found
+* And so on..

+## Logic
+* Formal language for representing information so conclusions can be drawn

+Logic has:
+* Syntax: Symbols in represention language and how they are combined into sentences
+* Semantics: Facts about the world and what they refers to
+* Inference procedure: New sencenece from previous sentences

+Entailment $A |= B$:
+* Sencence A entails the sencence B
+  * If A is true then be must be true

+Interference engine
+* Algorithm that produces the entailed conclusions automatically
+  * For any user defined knowledge base

+Propositional (boolean) logic
+* Atomic sentence
+* Complex sentence

+Semantics: Rules for sencence is true or false

+Automate Inference:

+* Model enumeration
+* Inference rules
+Inference rules:

+* Atecedent / Consequent = "Before"/"After".
+* If KB contains the antecedent it we can add the consequent because it is guaranteed KB will entail it

+Common used inference rules:

+* Modus Ponens And Elimination
+* Modus Tolens or Introduction
+* Unit Resolution and Introduction

+## Horn clauses and forward-backward chaining
+Forward chaining:
+* Use current facts in KB to trigger all possible inferences

+Backward chaining:
+* Work backward from the query proposition Q
+* If a rule has Q as conclusion, see if antecedents can be found to be true

+## Summary of lecture
+Repersation language has syntax and semantics Proporsitional logic
+* Proposition symbols
+* Logical connectives
+Interference:
+* Model checking
+* Interference rules (e.g resolution)
+* Horn clauses